Mortgages for older borrowers

 Mortgage brokers for older borrowers

-It’s best to use a mortgage broker if you’re an older borrower, as they know the smaller lenders and building societies that are more likely to accept your application.
+It’s best to use a mortgage broker if you’re an older borrower.
+They know the smaller lenders and building societies that are more likely to accept you.

-If equity release is a possible option for you, a broker may be able to recommend an equity release specialist for you to talk to.
+If equity release is an option for you, a broker may be able to recommend an equity release specialist to talk to.

 ⁷ This is Money – Will you be shot of your mortgage by 65?